Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Experiments

 \subsection{Case Study}

 We present two case studies in Figure \ref{fig:case study}, which display the question, reference answers of the input prompt, and the final result of the LLM's answer determination.
-The shared task description can be found in Appendix \ref{appendix:case}.
-It can be observed that the LLM makes correct determinations based on the candidate answers, correct probabilities, and relevant path facts, even when the right answer is not ranked at the top, indicating the importance of determination stage.
-Moreover, the LLM provides its reasoning process, enhancing the credibility of the output.
-These examples illustrate how our method combines explicit knowledge from the exploration stage with the implicit knowledge of the LLM, achieving accurate and faithful results.
+The task description can be found in Appendix \ref{appendix:case}.
+It can be observed that the LLM without Dual-Reasoning (i.e., Llama2-13B-CoT) may suffer from hallucination and lack of knowledge, resulting in wrong answers.
+In contrast, DualR-Llama2-13B generates the correct answers, even when the right answer is not ranked at the top.
+Moreover, based on the given information, the LLM provides its reasoning process, which is consist with the input reasoning chains, enhancing the credibility of the output.
+These examples illustrate how DualR effectively implement LLM's intuitive reasoning through externalized reasoning chains, achieving accurate and faithful results.